Last updated on March 24th, 2026.

 - Drizzle it over pancakes, mini pancakes, waffles, or ice cream.

-- Mix it into whipped cream for a lemony twist.
+- Mix it into whipped cream for a lemony twist, and fill a pre baked Pate-Sablee crust.

 Storing